dglaude/KeyBow4JoyBonnet/README.md

 Just follow the official Keybow micro-SD card installation.
 Once you have everything setup, you can replace the "keybow" binary by a modified version.

+# Using JoyBonnet to play Pico-8 on a MAC

+If you want to play Pico-8 (you need a licence) on your MAC and run games from the JoyBonnet, then this is possible with the file pico8b.lua in the layouts folder of you microSD card.

+Explanation of the mapping between JoyBonnet and Pico-8

+- START => Launch the Pico8 game environment
+- SELECT => Type "splorer" to select game
+- Joystic => UP/DOWN/LEFT/RIGHT
+- Button A => X
+- Button B => W
+- Button X => Mute
+- Button Y => Reload the current card
+- Button 1 => ESC key
+- Button 2 => Quit Pico8

 # Source code, Copyright, Licence, Credit

 Original code is copyrighted 2018 by Pimoroni and under MIT Licence.